 This graph captures the learning arc better than any advice thread I've read.

-You start overconfident โ€” "I built a website in a weekend, how hard can this be?"
+You start overconfident — "I built a website in a weekend, how hard can this be?"
 Then you hit real problems: asynchronous code that behaves in ways you can't predict, state management that spirals, deployment pipelines that break silently.
 Confidence craters.
 You enter the valley where you know enough to see how much you don't know, and it feels worse than the beginning because at least the beginning had momentum.

 The valley is where most people quit.
 It's also where the actual learning happens, because you're finally encountering problems complex enough to force deep understanding.
-The inflection point comes when debugging stops feeling like magic and starts feeling like detective work โ€” when you read an error message and immediately know which file to open, which assumption to question, which log to check.
+The inflection point comes when debugging stops feeling like magic and starts feeling like detective work — when you read an error message and immediately know which file to open, which assumption to question, which log to check.

 You don't cross that threshold by watching someone else debug.
 You cross it by debugging your own broken code at 11 PM, tracing a null reference through four function calls, and finally understanding why your data was undefined.
 That specific frustration is the learning.
 Every resolved bug deposits a small amount of pattern recognition that compounds over years.

-The middle part โ€” that stretch I mentioned at the top, where you can write code that runs but can't explain why โ€” doesn't last forever.
+The middle part — where you can write code that runs but can't explain why — doesn't last forever.
 It feels permanent while you're in it.
-It isn't.
 The developers you admire went through it.
 They didn't have a secret; they had time and stubbornness.

-If you're in the valley right now, the only thing that separates you from the people who made it to the other side is that they didn't stop.
-Not because they were more talented or more motivated on any given Tuesday, but because they built systems that kept them writing code on the days when they didn't want to.
-The inflection point is coming.
-You won't recognize it when it arrives โ€” you'll only notice it months later when you realize that the problems that used to paralyze you now feel routine.
+If you're in the valley right now, the only difference between you and the people who made it through is that they didn't stop.
+They built systems that kept them writing code on the days they didn't want to.
+The inflection point is coming — you won't recognize it when it arrives, only months later when the problems that used to paralyze you feel routine.